 Yes

-KMS key used to encrypt and decrypt the authentication information for the data source
+KMS key used to encrypt and decrypt data source authentication information.
+Select a default or custom key.

 Agent